blueberrycola/vue-FindMeFood/README.md

         It will also be used in the future to return the users input w/o duplicates.
     returnSelectedButtons(): removes '[]' being displayed in h3 header inside home.vue.
 Uses findUnique() to get user input w/o duplicates
+# Commit 24:
+    Merged Login and Register into one page
+# Commit 25:
+    Created prompt to reveal register tab.
+# Commit 26:
+    Modifying HomeView to allow HomeList to replace Home.vue,

+    $emit boolean signal to HomeView so it knows when to change to HomeList and call Places API